42sp/42labs-selection-process-v3-B-Mugnol/README.md

 ## Requirements

 This program was created and tested in an UNIX environment with default C libs, clang compiler and libcurl installed.
-Its capacity to compile and run in other enviroments is completely untested.
+Its capacity to compile and run in other environments is completely untested.

 ## Usage

 ### _Compiling_

-Simply clone this repository and run `make` in its root directory.
+To compile, simply clone this repository and run `make` in its root directory to.

 ```
 git clone https://github.com/42sp/42labs-selection-process-v3-B-Mugnol.git Labs_B-Mugnol
 cd Labs_B-Mugnol
 make
 ```

+This will generate our program, called `monitoring` by default (_`Makefile` variable `NAME`_).

 ### _Input setup_